t-d-k/LibreCrypt/docs/technical_details__build_notes.md

 </A>

   This is a description for Delphi newbies of the basic steps involved in compiling the DoxBox GUI.

   To build the GUI, the following software is required:

-*   Delphi (Embarcadero Delphi XE2 or later, is ecommended.
-Previous versions can probably be used with minimal changes, though wouldn't look as nice under Windows Vista)
+  *   Delphi (Embarcadero Delphi XE2 or later, is recommended.
+Previous versions may possibly be used, but are untested)

-* The SDeanComponents package (v2.00.00 or later)
+  * The SDeanUtilsXE package, included in the project source.
   * (Optional) GNU gettext for Delphi (dxgettext), available (free) from: [http://dybdahl.dk/dxgettext/](http://dybdahl.dk/dxgettext/) (This package adds support for language translations)
+  *The FastMM memory manager, from (http://sourceforge.net/projects/fastmm/](http://sourceforge.net/projects/fastmm/).
+This wipes memory after use.
   The binary release of this software was built with Embarcadero Delphi XE2.

   1. Open the SDeanUtilsXE package
   1. Build the package
   2. Install the package
   3.  for each component, ensure that the correct path to the component is added to your Delphi environment ("Tools | Environment Options...", "Library" tab)
   2. Add the path to the modified Delphi files included in SDeanComponents to fix various bugs relating to Delphi's Windows Vista support to the top of Delphi's standard library paths.
 (This step probably won't be needed with later versions of Delphi, and shouldn't be carried out with older versions of Delphi, which will have different source)
   * Open the DoxBox project ("FreeOTFE.dpr")